tyreer/learning-notes/clean_coder.md

   - I'm sure I've done it too.
 Feels like this is the key place done criteria comes up
 - "far more insidious case is when we manage to rationalize a new definition of done" (p.73)
 - Then other people follow suit and it becomes a lazy, destructive norm.
-- Managers hear everything is going fine there's a time delay before the short cut blows up an expensive timeline is disrupted and reputations are knocked
+- Managers hear everything is going fine.
+  - There's a time delay before the short cut leads to an expensive timeline being disrupted and reputations being damaged

 #### Define "done"